-Complica- tions of STIs 5 mins Complications of STIS Many STIs caused by bacteria or parasites can be cured with appropriate treatment but treatment needs to be started as early as possible in order to pre- vent complications (like inability to get pregnant).
-HIV, hepatitis B and herpes are viral STIs that are not curable and can lead to serious complications.
+- Many STIs caused by bacteria or parasites can be cured with appropriate treatment but treatment needs to be started as early as possible in order to prevent complications (like inability to get pregnant). - HIV, hepatitis B and herpes are viral STIs that are not curable and can lead to serious complications.
 They cannot be treated but can be controlled using drugs.
-The risk of getting hepatitis B infection can be reduced by giving hepatitis B vaccine.
-Human papilloma virus (HPV) infection is an STI that is also not curable but can be controlled using vari- ous treatments.
+The risk of getting hepatitis B infection can be reduced by giving hepatitis B vaccine. - Human papilloma virus (HPV) infection is an STI that is also not curable but can be controlled using various treatments.
 There is also a vaccine that can reduce the chances of getting infected with HPV.
-Uncontrolled HPV infection can lead to cancer of the cervix later in life.
-The risk of getting infected with HIV after SGBV/ VAWG may be reduced by taking drugs prescribed by a health worker (post exposure prophylaxis).
-Having an STI (especially those that cause sores on the genitals) increases the risk of getting HIV.
-Powerpoint presentation Prevention of STIs and role of peer educators 5 mins Prevention of STIs In order to reduce the risk of getting an STI or complications of STIs, the men and women can do the following: Abstinence Avoid having many sex partners.
-Stick to one partner.
-Use condoms.
-Seek help from a health worker immediately any signs of STIs are experienced.
-Complete any treatment as prescribed by the health worker for STI.
+Uncontrolled HPV infection can lead to cancer of the cervix later in life. - The risk of getting infected with HIV after SGBV/VAWG may be reduced by taking drugs prescribed by a health worker (post exposure prophylaxis). - Having an STI (especially those that cause sores on the genitals) increases the risk of getting HIV.

+Prevention of STIs

+In order to reduce the risk of getting an STI or complications of STIs, the men and women can do the following:

+- Abstinence. - Avoid having many sex partners.
+Stick to one partner. - Use condoms properly and consistently. - Seek help from a health worker immediately any signs of STIs are experienced. - Complete any treatment as prescribed by the health worker for STI.

 Peer educators can play an important role in preventing STIs and their complications by providing accurate information and linking survivors with health services for assessment and treatment.
-Powerpoint presentation